p2panda/handbook/website/docs/tutorials/aquadoggo.md

 }
 ```

-It will return a relative unspectacular response, looking like this:
+It will return the following, relative unspectacular response in the right area:

 ```json
 {